stfwn/neural-network-pruning/report/0-introduction.md

 * TODO: But they can be very demanding

 But sadly there is a flip side to these functions of neural networks.
 Getting high performance on these tasks comes with a pretty high price.
-Getting a high performance on these tasks
+Getting a high performance on these tasks typically comes with a high number of parameters within the network, which demand great computational and memory resources.

+A way to counter this demand for resources is to create sparser networks, meaning smaller by lessening the amount of connections within the network.
+A way to do this is by using the Lottery Ticket Hypothesis by Frankle and Carbin, 2019.

 * TODO: Enter: the Lottery Ticket Hypothesis